Omodaka9375/pwnagotchi-slack-plugin/README.md

   - main.plugins.slack.channel = "YOUR-CHANNEL"
   - main.plugins.slack.title = "POST-TITLE"

-If not add the to the main.plugins.slack.* list and fill in the defaults.
+If not add the above to the main.plugins.slack.* list and fill in the defaults.

 ![](conf.png?raw=true)

-## How to
+## How does it work
 Every time you enter manual mode (eg. after a session) and have internet your pwnagotchi will post the report as PNG file, but only if new handshakes arived.

 ![](post.png?raw=true)